DoanNgocCuong/home/0_English/1_thi VSTEP/1_Cấu trúc.md

 	- There are some N that I ... it is good.
 Example: What kind of books do you liike to read?
 	There are some books that I like to read, such as cartoons, history, ...
 It is

+ ### 4. When
+ When do you visit your parents?
+- I visit my parents in spring/at 10 pm
+## 5. How?
+- How do you get to HLB.
+I get to HLB by ...
+- How many/far/long/much .... ?
+How many hours do you spending learning E? there are 2 hours that I spending learning E

+## 6. Which?
+- Which do you ... ?
+A or B